Though too much fat can be unhealthy, certain kinds of fat are good for us and

 What Are Fats?

-that the body uses to build nerve tissue (including the brain and nerves) and hormones.
+in food that the body uses to build nerve tissue (including the brain and nerves)

-ahead: By saving fat for future use, it plans for times when food might be scarce.
+way of thinking ahead: By saving fat for future use, it plans for times when food

 Fat gives food flavor and texture, but it's also high in calories and excess amounts